lackofbindings/ORLModules/README.md

 This module multiplies the albedo by a grab pass, where the grab pass has been mapped to a color gradient based on its luminance value (think "Color Ramp" in Blender or "Gradient Map" in Photoshop).
 This is mostly a novelty, but could be used to make a glass surface that stylizes other objects viewed through it.

-### UDIM Tile Discard
+### UV Tile Discard

-> ⚠️ This module is still a work in progress and may not work as intended and may break with future updates.

-This module ports the "Inventory System" code from [Silent's Cell Shading Shader](https://gitlab.com/s-ilent/SCSS).
-This is also known in Poiyomi as "UV Tile Discard".
-This allows you define sections of you mesh that can be toggled during runtime by offsetting their UVs along whole numbers of U or V (UDIM tiles).
-This module attempts to be compatible with both formats *(16x1 and 4x4) or any other format as long as the max tiles is 16 (not including 0)*, though that is unstable at the time of this writing.
+This module is based on code from the ["Inventory System"](https://gitlab.com/s-ilent/SCSS/-/wikis/Manual/Inventory-System)  from Silent's Cell Shading Shader as well as [Orels' UV Discard Module](https://shaders.orels.sh/docs/toon/uv-discard).

+This allows you toggle sections of your mesh during runtime by animating the corresponding checkbox in the material.
+Sections can be defined by offsetting their UVs along whole numbers of U or V (UDIM tiles).
+It is recommended to use a secondary UV set for this, as to not mangle the UVs used for texturing.
+Please ensure your UV islands have a small gap between tile boundaries, otherwise vertices may end up accidentally assigned to the neighboring tile.

+It is intended to maintain compatibility with the following similar features:
+1. SCSS "Inventory System":
+   - Set `X Tiles` to **17** and `Y Tiles` to **1**
+   - Animated property names have been retained for drop-in compatibility.
+2. Poiyomi "UV Tile Discard":
+   - Set `X Tiles` to **4** and `Y Tiles` to **4**
+3. ORL "UV Discard":
+   - Set `X Tiles` to **10** and `Y Tiles` to **1**

+Also note that a more simple module that serves the same purpose is already included with the ORL Shader Suite under `@/Modules/Toon/UVDiscard`.
+The focus of this module is compatibility with existing avatar meshes.

 ### RGBA Color Mask